AusterweilLab/MPBNP/README.md

 Note that if `--output_to_file` is selected for the tIBP sampler, it will create a directory with a name similar to the input file in the **same directory of the input file**.
 Inside the newly created directory, the sampler will save the results in several different files whose names should be relatively intuitive.

-I wish to contact the author for questions, comments and suggestions.
+I wish to contact the authors for questions, comments and suggestions.
 ---
-Send me an email at qiant@email.chop.edu.
-I'd love to hear from you.
+Send Joe (joseph_austerweil@brown.edu) or Ting (qiant@email.chop.edu) an email.
+We'd love to hear from you.